RolandDeschain79/-Fallout-1-DOSBox-Emulator-Black-Screen-and-Sound-Fix-cfg-file/README.md

-# -Fallout 1 cfg file Black Screen and Sound Fix for DOS Emulation
+# -Fallout 1 DOS Emulation Black Screen and Sound Fix config file
 -Fixes missing sound for Fallout 1 DOS emulation by setting device=57344 for Soundblaster 16

 -This will also fix the game not launching or getting stuck at a black screen